burukuru/docs/pages/documentation/11-examples/CSV-migration.md

   plays-role spouse1
   plays-role spouse2

-  has-resource identifier
+  has identifier
-  has-resource firstname
+  has firstname
-  has-resource surname
+  has surname
-  has-resource middlename
+  has middlename
-  has-resource picture
+  has picture
-  has-resource age
+  has age
-  has-resource birth-date
+  has birth-date
-  has-resource death-date
+  has death-date
-  has-resource gender;
+  has gender;

 # Roles and Relations

 marriage sub relation
   relates spouse1
   relates spouse2
-  has-resource picture;
+  has picture;

 spouse1 sub role;
 spouse2 sub role;